Red vs. Blue: Development

 On April 1, 2016, a trailer for Season 14 was released, with its first episode airing on May 8, 2016.
 Breaking from the format of the previous seasons, Season 14 was instead an anthology season, featuring various backstories, such as the trilogy of episodes starring Locus and Felix, and/or non-canon "PSA-type" episodes, such as the third Sarge movie trailer.
 The season ended on October 16, 2016.

 On February 24, 2017, it was announced that Joe Nicolosi, writer and director of the Season 14 episode "The Brick Gulch Chronicles" would be writing and directing Season 15.
 Its trailer was released on March 30, 2017, and the season itself premiered on April 2, 2017.

 Nicolosi returned for Season 16, Red vs. Blue: The Shisno Paradox, where he also had the help of writer Jason Weight.
 The season premiered on April 15, 2018.
 While Nicolosi could not return for the seventeenth season due to other commitments within Rooster Teeth, he co-wrote the story with Weight, who was promoted to head writer, and Miles Luna, who penned one of the season's episodes.
 Machinima animators Josh Ornelas and Austin Clark took over as directors of Red vs. Blue: Singularity, which premiered on March 9, 2019.

 On January 15, 2020, Season 18, Red vs. Blue: Zero, was confirmed to be in development with a brief 3-second clip being shown in a promo trailer for upcoming Rooster Teeth releases.
 It was initially scheduled to premiere on October 19, 2020, but was delayed to November 9, 2020.
 Director Torrian Crawford referred to the season as a "restart" for the series, as it follows a mostly new cast, has cleaner humor, and is more action-focused than previous iterations.

 On July 7, 2023, at Rooster Teeth's annual convention RTX, it was announced that the series would return for a nineteenth and final season subtitled Restoration.
 Hullum was announced to return to direct while Burns, who had since left the company, was confirmed to return as the lead writer.
 The reveal trailer retcons the events of the Shisno Trilogy and Zero (seasons 15–18) as simulations created by Epsilon-Church.
-On March 28, 2024, it was announced that the initial plan of an episodic release for the nineteenth season had changed due to the shutdown of Rooster Teeth and the season would instead be released as a feature-length movie, which premiered on May 7, 2024.
+On March 28, 2024, it was announced that the initial plan of an episodic release for the twentieth season had changed due to the shutdown of Rooster Teeth and the season would instead be released as a feature-length movie, which premiered on May 7, 2024.
 Following its release, Family Shatters, which was originally a non-canonical spinoff of Zero, retroactively took the place of a nineteenth season.
+In February 2025, Burnie Burns acquired numerous former Rooster Teeth intellectual properties following the company's shutdown, including Red vs. Blue.
+On December 16, 2025, the episodic version of Restoration was officially released.